Life, Menopause, Migraine

 Understood

-Two weeks ago, a friend texted me a link to an article written by Mary Ruefle titled Pause.
+Two weeks ago, a friend texted me a link to an article by Mary Ruefle titled Pause.

-I know that feeling all too well.
+That’s a feeling I know all too well.

 Feeling helpless.